atgreen/green-orb/README.md

 # Green Orb
 > An 'Observe and Report Buddy' for your SRE toolbox

-> [!WARNING]
-> This is an experimental work in progress.
-> Feedback/Issues/PRs are always welcome.

 ## Introduction

-Green Orb monitors your program's console output for patterns that you define and performs actions based on what it detects.
+Green Orb monitors your program's console output for patterns that you define, and performs actions based on what it detects.
 It serves as a versatile assistant, taking care of routine but critical monitoring tasks.
 This tool is especially useful for System Reliability Engineers (SREs) looking to automate and respond to the vital signs of their